stefonarch/niri-settings/README.md

 <img src="https://translate.lxqt-project.org/widgets/stefonarch/-/niri-settings/multi-auto.svg" alt="Translation status" />
 </a>

+## Disclaimer

+Scripts ready for use here may contain the following ingredients: LLM generated content, typos, bugs.
+If you have an allergy, please be aware.

 ## Todo list

 * Get feedback and testing
 * Improve parsing regex
 * Add install script for local install
 * Default column width settings
+* Translate to xkbcommon naming some keys in shortcuts (- = minus; Esc=escape)
+* Add shortcut at position instead of end

 * Submit to AUR.